Symbolic Relational Deep Reinforcement Learning based on Graph Neural Networks and Autoregressive Policy Decomposition: Method

 \subsection{Model training}

+Here, we describe how the model is trained.
+See Alg.~\ref{alg:training}, methods \Call{Train}{} and \Call{A2C}{}.
 Let $\theta$ be the model parameters -- a union for all $\phi$ functions and layers used in the action selection.
-Apart from the parametrized policy $\pi_\theta$, the model outputs a value estimate of a state, dependent on the final global context, $V_\theta(s) = V_\theta(g)$, implemented as a single linear layer.
+Apart from the parametrized policy $\pi_\theta$, the model includes a separate output head for a state value estimate.
+It is implemented as a single linear neural network layer $V_\theta(g)$, taking the final embedding of the global node $g$.
 Although the action selection involves deterministic choices of their parameters, the final product $\pi_\theta(a|s)$ is fully differentiable.
-We propose to use A2C algorithm, a synchronous version of A3C \citep{mnih2016asynchronous}, with a few modifications.
-More details about the implementation are in the Appendix.
+We propose to use A2C algorithm, a synchronous version of A3C \citep{mnih2016asynchronous}, where we included a target network \citep{lillicrap2015continuous} and entropy gradient sampling \citep{zhang2018efficient}.
+We note the method could be modified for other policy gradient methods (e.g., PPO \citep{schulman2017proximal}).
+The algorithm works as follows: